-Dr. Anusha Seneviratne
+Dr. Anusha SeneviratneFounder

 Hugh Shirley is a medical student at Harvard Medical School in Boston, Massachusetts.
-He received a BS in Biochemistry from Northeastern University, where he led RAISE, a student research group dedicated to using chemistry and engineering to tackle planetary health issues, and was a founding member of NUGHI, a group that organizes global health conferences to create opportunities for collaboration and learning between students and global health experts from around the world.
+He received a BS in Biochemistry from Northeastern University, where he led RAISE, a student research group dedicates to using chemistry and engineering to tackle planetary health issues, and was a founding member of NUGHI, a group that organizes global health conferences to create opportunities for collaboration and learning between students and global health experts from around the world.
 He is a Research Associate at the African Center for Community Engagement in Health (ACCIH) and is on the advisory board for the NEU Africa Global Initiative.
-Hugh is passionate about climate change and its impacts on the health of global populations.
+Hugh is passionate about climate change and its impacts on health impacts on global populations.

 Collins is currently pursuing a Master of Science Degree in Environmental & Biosystems Engineering at the University of Nairobi, Kenya after graduating from the same institution with a BSc degree.
-For his MSc Research Project, Collins is working on Evaporative Cooling Systems in a bid to help address the issue of Post-Harvest Food Losses especially of vegetables, fruits and milk, which has been listed by the United Nations and other organizations as among the major contributors to Climate Change.
-Collins is a member of the Institution of Engineers of Kenya (IEK) and has been volunteering with the University of Nairobi’s Rotaract Club, Spice Warriors Kenya and Rescue Earth CBO; all with a common aim of making the Earth a safer and better place to live.
+For his MSc Research Project, Collins is working on Evaporative Cooling Systems to in a bid to help address the issue of Post-Harvest Food Losses especially of vegetables & fruits and milk, which has been listed by the United Nations and other organizations as among the major contributors to Climate Change.
+Collins is a member of the Institution of Engineers of Kenya (IEK) and has been volunteering with the University of Nairobi’s Rotaract Club, Spice Warriors Kenya and Rescue Earth CBO; all with a common aim of making the Earth a safer and better place to live in.
 He is an Environment enthusiast, pushing for action to counter the Triple Planetary Crisis (Climate Change, Pollution and Biodiversity Loss).
 Water, Sanitation and Hygiene (WASH) is another area of interest to him.

 Hesh is a Geo-environmental Consultant working within the geosciences division at RSK Group.
 He graduated University College London with an MSc in Geology and continues his development to become a Chartered Geologist.
 Hesh has been involved in numerous development projects, finding and implementing solutions for various contamination issues throughout the UK.
 Having an affinity for the natural world since he was young, he joined Girawa to play his part in the future of both the minds of the next generation and the planet he will leave behind.